Chillsmeit/chillsmeit.com/content/authors/Bernardo Melo/_index.md

   - Android
   - Open Source

+# Skills to show in About widget
+skills:
+  - Problem-solving

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the